breuerfelix/chromedriver-py/README.md

 downloads and installs the latest chromedriver binary version for automated testing of webapps.
 the installer supports linux, mac and windows operating systems.

+this package is maintained by an automated update script.
+if a new chromedriver version is out, this package will automaticly get updated.

 ## installation

 __from pypi__